 Both the Chinese Tea Classic and the Japanese Tea Ceremony discuss the elaborate and complex ways of making and enjoying tea.
 In Vietnam, the art of enjoying tea is not as elaborate as the Tea Classic and Tea Ceremony, but is more refined, open, and simple, yet still creates its own identity and beauty and reflects the culture of the Vietnamese people.
 The art of enjoying tea of the Vietnamese people generally has five main elements: First water, second tea, third cup, fourth vase, and fifth group of heroes.

-The first element is that the water for making tea must be delicious and pure.
-Most tea drinkers believe that the best water for making tea is dew on lotus leaves, or rainwater collected from areca leaves.
+The first water factor is that the water for making tea must be delicious and pure.
+Most tea connoisseurs believe that the best water for making tea is dew on lotus leaves, or rainwater collected from areca leaves.
 More sophisticated people mix clean, clear well water with rainwater to create a mixture called yin and yang water.
 It is especially taboo to use tap water, water contaminated with alum, or water containing many impurities.
 Then, boil the water in a clay pot on a dry wood stove so that the water boils slowly, not being "forced" to boil like an electric appliance.
-The water for making tea should only be boiled to about 75 - 80 0 C. If the water is not boiling enough, the tea will not be rich, but if it boils too much, the tea will be "burnt", with a strong, burnt taste.
+The water for making tea should only be boiled to about 75 - 80 0 C. If the water is not boiling enough, the tea will not be rich, but if it boils too much, the tea will be "burned", with a strong, burnt taste.

-The second important factor (second tea) is that the tea must be delicious and suitable for the taste.
+The second important factor (second tea) is that the tea must be delicious and suitable to the taste.
 For many years now, the hobby of playing with and enjoying tea has not only focused on the elderly but also attracted many middle-aged and young people.
 Many delicious tea lines in the country and in countries around the world are chosen by tea lovers such as: Tan Cuong tea (Thai Nguyen), Shan Tuyet tea (in the provinces of Ha Giang, Yen Bai, Lai Chau), Darjeeling tea (India), Tieguanyin Oolong tea (China), Early Grey tea (United Kingdom), Sencha tea (Japan)...
-Many Vietnamese people are more meticulous, sophisticated, and creative when brewing tea, marinating it in lotus petals to create a premium lotus tea flavor to enjoy and entertain tea friends and guests.
+Many Vietnamese people are more sophisticated, delicate, and creative when brewing tea, marinating it in lotus petals to create a premium lotus tea flavor to enjoy and entertain tea friends and guests.

 The four pots (also called teapots) include specialized pots and traditional pots.
 The art of tea drinking in the world and in Vietnam has many similarities when it comes to choosing teapots made of ceramic, close to nature.

 Ngu quan anh means tea friends or people who drink tea together.
 According to the Vietnamese point of view, tea friends are harder to find than drinking friends.
 Having a tea friend means having a soul mate.
 Enjoying tea can be done alone, in pairs or in groups.
-During tea enjoyment, the person pouring tea must be delicate and have a deep understanding of this pleasure to avoid losing the enjoyment of tea.
-If there are large cups, pour from the teapot into the large cups first and then pour into the small cups.
+During tea drinking, the person pouring tea must be delicate and have a deep understanding of this pleasure to avoid losing the enjoyment of tea.
+If there are large cups, pour from the teapot into the large cups first and then into the small cups.

 The person pouring the tea must lower his hand to let the water flow gently into the cup and show respect and affection for the person enjoying the tea.
-From there, make the person enjoying the tea excited, interested and that is also the art of communication.
+From there, make the person enjoying the tea excited, happy and that is also the art of communication.

 Tet is coming, a cup of tea is like the beginning of a story, connecting people together, opening their hearts, listening and sharing about their wishes and hopes for the new year...

-Nhon Four
+Nhon Bon

 Source